LCRH1883/MTGleaderboard/README.md

-# MTGleaderboard
+# MTG Leader Board

-MTGleaderboard is a free, open source Magic: The Gathering life and counter tracking app
+MTG Leader Board is a free, open source Magic: The Gathering life and counter tracking app

 # Features